 Furthermore, should an individual prefer to sign up for an exam time and location over the phone, PSI registrars are available for scheduling Monday-Friday from 6:30am to 9:00pm, and Saturday-Sunday from 8:00am to 4:30pm CT at (800) 733-9267.

 The Louisiana Department of Insurance requires applicants to have a Louisiana public adjuster surety bond in the amount of $50,000.
-Individuals should complete and file a surety bond form with the Louisiana Department of Insurance.
 Public adjuster surety bonds remain in effect for one year.
-After that year is up, the surety will provide a continuation certificate for renewal.
+A new bond must be filed with the state for each new renewal term as long as the license remains active.